ossillate-inc/packj/README.md

 - _What techniques does Packj employ to detect risky/malicious packages?_

-Packj uses static code analysis, dynamic tracing, and metadata analysis for comprehensive detection of malware.
-Static analysis parses package into  syntactical code components (e.g., functions, statements), which are analyzed for usage of sensitive language APIs (e.g., `JavaScript https.get` followed by `eval` that is typically used to download and execute malicious code).
-However, as the code is analyzed without execution during static analysis, Packj also performs dynamic analysis to capture runtime behavior of the package (and all dependencies).
-Finally, metadata analysis is carried out to check for several "risky" attributes (e.g., expired author email that implies lack of 2FA, lack of public source code repo or missing published version).
-Full list of the attributes we track can be viewed at [packj.yaml](https://github.com/ossillate-inc/packj/blob/main/packj.yaml
-)

-- _Does this work at the system call level, where it would detect e.g. any attempt to open ~/.aws/credentials, or does it rely on heuristic analysis of the code itself, which will always be able to be "coded around" by the malware authors?_

-Packj currently uses static analysis to analyze entire package code (programmatic behavior) and derive permissions needed (e.g., if the package accesses files or needs network access to communicate with a server).
-Therefore, it can detect `open()` or `connect()` calls if used by the malware directly (e.g., not obfuscated in a `base64` encoded string).
-But, Packj can also point out `base64` decode calls that are commonly leveraged to obfuscate malicious code.
-Fortunately, malware **has to** use these APIs (open, connect, decode, eval, etc.) for their functionality -- there's no getting around.

-Having said that, a sophisticated malware can hide itself better to defeat our static analysis.
-Therefore, for comprehensive detection, Packj also performs dynamic analysis by installing the package under `strace` and monitoring it's runtime behavior.
-Collected traces are then analyzed for sensitive system calls (e.g., read files, spawn processes, network connections).
-Again, malware **has to** use these system calls in order to access system resources such as files/network stack.
+Packj uses static code analysis, dynamic tracing, and metadata analysis for comprehensive auditing.
+Static analysis alone is not sufficient to flag sophisticated malware that can hide itself better using code obfuscation.
+Dynamic analysis is performed by installing the package under `strace` and monitoring it's runtime behavior.
+Please read more at [Audit README](https://github.com/ossillate-inc/packj/audit/README.md).

 - _Does it work on obfuscated calls?
 For example, a base 64 encrypted string that gets decrypted and then passed to a shell?_

 This is a very common malicious behavior.
 Packj detects code obfuscation as well as spawning of shell commands (exec system call).
 For example, Packj can  flag use of `getattr()` and `eval()` API as they indicate "runtime code generation"; a developer can go and take a deeper look then.
-See [main.py](https://github.com/ossillate-inc/packj/blob/main/main.py#L488) for details.
+See [main.py](https://github.com/ossillate-inc/packj/blob/audit/main.py#L488) for details.